EthWorks/ethereumjs-vm-benchmarks/results/results.md

 Not really my area of expertise.
 I know you have been looking into it previously and since it isn't that big of a number I decided to put my focus elsewhere.

-### Optimize ethereumjs-util toBuffer regex - up to 0.59% speedup

-Ganache uses the `toBuffer` function for deserialization.
-This gets called quite often and checks the correctness of a hex string using a regex (by calling `isHexString` from `ethjs-util`).
-A potential performance gain could result from having a hand written simple parser for this use case.

 ### Optimize Common.param - up to 2.29% speedup

 Mainly used by `Transaction.getDataFee`. `Common.param` can probably be made faster by using maps instead of loops.